AlgoNode/algorand-node-running/monitoring/README.md

 A larger and more geographically diverse network of nodes makes it harder for any single entity to gain control.
 Your contribution helps maintain a robust and secure network.

-The following guide uses Ubuntu 22.04 LTS Server for the OS, and assumes you already have a participation node operational.

 ## System Monitoring